shishifubing/app-cli-autoscroll/README.md

 'pip install autoscroll pyside6'

-By default, an icon is disabled, to enable it pass '--icon-enable'.
+By default, the icon is disabled, to enable it pass '--icon-enable'.

 You can pass file contents as command line arguments using '@path/to/the/file' syntax.